All Episodes

 Don't misunderstand.

-But these people, there's they're not hiding anymore.
+But these people, they're not hiding anymore.

-They're not hiding behind camouflage, other than at election time now and then.
+They're not hiding behind camouflage other than at election time now and then.

-They are just full throated.
+They are just full-throated.

-They don't like much about this country, and they're out to totally redo it, remake it, refashion it, get rid of Constitution.
+They don't like much about this country, and they're out to totally redo it, remake it, refashion it, get rid of the Constitution.

 And I'm just stunned.

-Yeah, I think that that's the thing.
+Yeah, that's the thing.

-Genuine radicals, and it was Obama's election that caused them to surface and put it on open display.
+They have always been radicals, genuine radicals, and it was Obama's election that caused them to surface and put it on open display.

 And I was only joking anyway.